 Doctoral Students are required to enroll in proseminar during the fall and spring of their first year.
-The course is taken for 1-3 credits per semester, totaling 3 credits for the year.
-This course covers various topics Teachers College, Columbia University www.tc.edu/catalog Academic Catalog 2018-2019 integral to the doctoral experience and is a great way for students to present their work amongst peers and gain feedback.
+The course is taken for 3 credits per semester, totaling 6 credits for the year.
+This course covers various topics integral to the doctoral experience and is a great way for students to present their work amongst peers and gain feedback.